 This mimicry is part of QAnon's effectiveness.
 If a conspiracy can present as something familiar and trusted, at least on the surface, it has a better chance of being accepted by those who might otherwise feel disenfranchised and made voiceless.
 Much like Trump did in 2016, QAnon exploits and even feeds on some Americans' fear that there is no one championing their interests and protecting them from their enemies — no matter how imaginary.

-Despite its prominence, QAnon lacks leaders, centralized organization, or a clearly defined network, the very things that researchers use to track the growth of ideas and conspiracy theories.
+Despite its prominence, QAnon lacks leaders, centralised organisation, or a clearly defined network, the very things that researchers use to track the growth of ideas and conspiracy theories.
 “It is merely the regurgitation of innumerable conspiracy theories.
 All of which, to one degree or another, are trying to fit into this larger moment,” said Burghart.
 When a conspiracy theory is so hard to trace, it's next to impossible to predict what will take off and how far it will go — or to stop it.

 Another problem with QAnon — and other widespread conspiracy theories — is that it would have benefitted from being addressed head-on much earlier.
-There's a surprisingly small, but critical juncture between when a random, largely unrecognized theory on the internet becomes a theory supported by dozens of political candidates with millions of followers, who then take those beliefs into the real world, sometimes to violent ends.
+There's a surprisingly small, but critical juncture between when a random, largely unrecognised theory on the internet becomes a theory supported by dozens of political candidates with millions of followers, who then take those beliefs into the real world, sometimes to violent ends.
 While, according to a 2019 FBI memo, the spread of QAnon is seen by federal law enforcement as a threat to the public, that's two years after it first emerged on the internet, which doesn't reflect the urgency of the problem at hand.
 And it is an urgent problem: This document cites instances in which the conspiracy is used by followers as a rationale for violence — a huge concern as social and political tensions rise ahead of the presidential election.

 “The big challenge is going to be, irrespective of the results on Election Day, that activated base is still going to see that QAnon conspiracy and look for it to play out one way or the other,” Burghart explains.
 “Even if Trump loses, it’s not necessarily going away.
 In fact, should President Trump lose in November, that sets up a perfect storm for them to continue to move the QAnon conspiracies forward.
 They’ll argue that it was furthermore a deep state plot that tainted the election and made it impossible for Trump to win.”